-RE: OOK receiver based on modified Jeenode voor OOK, ELRO devices (pulling my hair out :-) - Added by jseixal about 7 years ago
+RE: OOK receiver based on modified Jeenode voor OOK, ELRO devices (pulling my hair out :-) - Added by jseixal over 7 years ago

 After running some more test with different values for Data Rate and for GAIN and DRSSI, I think I got the best results when using the following values:

 Data Rate = 0xC647 (4.8kbps); GAIN and DRSSI = 0x948B (Gain = -6 dB and DRSSI = -85 dBm).